hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

 #### Task 3: Create new apps for each new device

-Each truck will be simulated by a separately running instance of your simulated device app.
+Each truck will be simulated by a running a separate instance of your simulated device app.
 So, you need multiple versions of your app running at the same time.

-1. To create the new simulated device apps, repeat the task **Create a programming project for a real device** for each of the new trucks you created in your IoT Central app.
+1. To create the new simulated device apps, open a seperate instance of Visual Studio Code for each of the new trucks you created in your IoT Central app.

+1. Copy and paste the device code used for truck 1 into the code editor for each of the other truck instances.

 1. Verify that you have populated the **Device ID** and **Primary key** settings with the values for each new truck.